 In other designs and illustrations, never use the following:

-- half-tones of maroon (which render as unacceptable shades of pink)
+- Tints and shades of any of our colors, especially Fordham Maroon (which render as unacceptable shades of pink)

 - Colors that are not a part of our official palettes